Free HOA Guide · No Email Required

 📄 When was the last time your board compared the master policy against your CC&Rs?

 Your CC&Rs are a legal contract between the association and its members.
 They specify insurance requirements — coverage types, minimum limits, loss assessment provisions.
 If your actual policy doesn’t match what the CC&Rs require, the board is in breach of its fiduciary duty.
 This breach is discoverable by any homeowner, any attorney, and any court.
 It doesn’t take a loss to trigger the liability — just a motivated homeowner.
+Across the HOAs our team reviews, a significant share carry at least one material gap between what the CC&Rs require and what the policy actually provides.

 How to fix this: Pull your CC&Rs and your current policy declarations.
 Compare them line by line at every renewal.
 If you’re not sure what to look for, have your insurance agent do the comparison.